PostHog/posthog.com/contents/blog/startup-data-stack.md

  - Explainers
 ---

-The goal of the data is to help startups build a better product.
+The goal of data is to help startups build a better product.
 To help them with this, startups use all sorts of tools, known as the startup data stack.

 To help you understand the startup data stack, and be better able leverage it, this post will go over:
-- What the startup data stack looks like from MVP to series B and beyond
+- What the startup data stack looks like from MVP to Series B and beyond
 - Examples of tools used and the problems they solve
 - PostHog's vision of the future for the startup data stack

-This comes from working with startups at all stages, conducting user interviews, researching the data stack landscape, and being part of the data stack ourselves.
+This comes from working with hundreds of startups at all stages, conducting user interviews, researching the data stack landscape, and being part of the data stack ourselves.

 ## The MVP data stack

-The goal of the MVP data stack is a signal if what you are building is working.
-This early, teams don’t want to spend time setting up complicated products because their data needs aren’t large.
+The goal of the MVP data stack is to get a signal if what you are building is working.
+Teams don’t want to spend time setting up complicated products this early, because their data needs aren’t large.
 They want something quick and proven to give them data like:

 - Site visitors
 - Leads, signups